iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ## Collecting metrics

 First, let's see what is the mechanism to capture values for these ML attributes.
-Let's add a final evaluation stage to our [pipeline from before](/doc/start/data-management/data-pipelines):
+Let's add and run a final evaluation stage to our [pipeline from before](/doc/start/data-management/data-pipelines):

 ```cli